Read our COVID 19 Travel Update

-Ecuador is the smallest of the Andean countries, making it an ideal country to move around between its incredible travel highlights.
+Ecuador is the smallest of the Andean countries, making it an ideal location to move around between its incredible travel highlights.
+It is perfect for active travellers, wildlife enthusiasts and families looking to maximise their Andean experience in this welcoming holiday destination.

-The colonial Unesco World Heritage Old Town of Quito is a place to soak up the atmosphere with its colourful indigenous markets and remains of a rich Inca and pre-Inca past.
+The Unesco World Heritage Old Town of Quito is a place to soak up the atmosphere with its cobbled streets and busy squares, its colonial churches and remains of a rich Inca and pre-Inca past.

 Raft and Kayak